gl-inet/imagebuilder/README.md

 Oops!
 Failed to parse glinet/images.json
 ```

 Warnning, If you encounter this error, don't panic.
-Please copy the corresponding version in the config directory to the gline directory and run again.
+Please copy the corresponding version in the config directory to the glinet directory and run again.

 ```
 $ cp config/images.json.3.023 glinet/images.json